Local Ownership

 Roadmap

-Ship the first paid local journal with supported broker imports, owned SQLite storage, dashboard KPIs, trade table, P&L calendar, and backup/export basics.
+Ship the first paid stock journal with broker report imports, dashboard performance cards, trade table, P&L calendar, and backup/export basics.

-Release the full review desk with AI Trade Review, Ask My Journal, News & Sentiment, Strategy Center, Forecast & Tax, and deeper analytics.
+Release the full review workspace with AI Trade Review, Ask My Journal, News & Sentiment, Strategy Center, Forecast & Tax, Flex Query, and deeper analytics.

-Add the required $5/month Advanced cloud SaaS layer for controlled public access, market data enrichment, AI content services, and monitoring.
+Add the required $5/month connected service for Flex Query support, public access, market context, AI content, and connection health.

 Questions or early access? interested@usetradedesk.com